MicroShed/microshed-testing/docs/features/KafkaMessaging.md

 }
 ```

-Runtimes such as OpenLiberty and Quarkus will be automatically configured if a `KafkaContainer` is present
+Runtimes such as OpenLiberty and Quarkus will be auto-configured together if a `KafkaContainer` is present
 in the test environment.
+For Quarkus, no `ApplicationContainer` or `Network` is needed either.
 For other runtimes, you can link the containers together by using `kafka.withNetworkAlias("kafka")`
 and `app.withEnv("<runtime-specific kafka bootstrap servers property>", "kafka:9092")`.